 This proxy statement is being provided to stockholders on or about March 25, 2022 in connection with the solicitation by the Board of Directors, or Board, of Allison Transmission Holdings, Inc., referred to in this proxy statement as Allison, we, us, our or the Company, of proxies to be voted at the 2022 annual meeting of stockholders, or the Annual Meeting, and at any adjournments or postponements thereof, for the purposes set forth in the accompanying Notice of 2022 Annual Meeting of Stockholders.
-The Annual Meeting will be held at 10:00 a.m.
-Eastern Time on Wednesday, May 4, 2022 via live webcast at www.virtualshareholdermeeting.com/ALSN2022.
+The Annual Meeting will be held at Time Wednesday, a.m.
+Eastern on May 4.
+2022 via live webcast www.virtualshareholdermeeting.com/ALSN2022.